Croatia What to visit

 » Pula

-Next is a visit to what is probably the most well-known town in the Istria region – Pula.
-Like Rovinj, Pula is also relatively small with only a few points of interest to visit.
+Next, I recommend visiting what is probably the most well-known town in the Istria region – Pula.
+Like Rovinj, Pula is also relatively compact, with just a handful of key attractions to explore, making it perfect for a relaxed half-day visit.

 Croatia What to Visit Pula